-- the ABSTUDY rental assistance scheme conferred a benefit on a clearly defined class of natural persons made up of Aboriginal and Torres Strait Islander people; - that class was based on race; - the sole purpose of the ABSTUDY rental assistance scheme was to ensure the equal enjoyment of the human rights of that class with respect to education; - the rental assistance component of the ABSTUDY scheme was necessary to ensure that the class improved its rate of participation in education and, in particular, tertiary education; and - the objectives for which the ABSTUDY rental assistance scheme was introduced had not been achieved.263
+- the sole purpose of the ABSTUDY rental assistance scheme was to ensure the equal enjoyment of the human rights of that class with respect to education: - the rental assistance component of the ABSTUDY scheme was necessary to ensure that the class improved its rate of participation in education and, in particular, tertiary education; and - the objectives for which the ABSTUDY rental assistance scheme was introduced had not been achieved.281

-In the matter of Vanstone v Clark,264 the Full Court considered whether or not a section of the Aboriginal and Torres Strait Islander Commission Act 1989 (Cth) ('the ATSIC Act') and a Determination made under it relating to 'misbehaviour' were inconsistent with s 10 of the RDA (see 3.1.3(d) above).
+In the matter of Vanstone v Clark, 282 the Full Court considered whether or not a section of the Aboriginal and Torres Strait Islander Commission Act 1989 (Cth) ('the ATSIC Act') and a Determination made under it relating to 'misbehaviour' were inconsistent with s 10 of the RDA (see 3.1.3(d) above).
 The Full Court also considered, in obiter comments, a suggestion by the appellant that a particular provision of the ATSIC Act, insofar as it prevented persons other than Aboriginal persons or Torres Strait Islanders from being appointed as Commissioners, constituted a 'special measure' under s 8 of the RDA.
 It could not, therefore, be impugned as being racially discriminatory and nor could the Determination made under it relating to misbehaviour.